-The New York City Economic Development Corporation (NYCEDC) on behalf of the City of New York, and in coordination with 495 11th Avenue Owner Realty LLC, is proposing a series of land use actions to activate a city-owned site in the Hell’s Kitchen area of Manhattan, referred to as the 495 Eleventh Avenue site or the “project site,” with new affordable and market-rate housing, dormitory and commercial uses, and a New York City Police Department (“NYPD”) parking facility (the “proposed project”).
+495 11 Avenue Owner Realty LLC, the New York City Police Department (NYPD), the New York City Department of Citywide Administrative Services (DCAS) and the New York City Economic Development Corporation (EDC), are proposing a series of land use actions to activate a city-owned site in the Hell’s Kitchen area of Manhattan, referred to as the 495 Eleventh Avenue site or the “project site,” with a new mixed-use development comprised of residential dwelling units (DUs), community facility space comprised of supportive housing DUs, commercial office and retail supermarket spaces, a hotel, restaurant, building amenities, including a laundromat, and NYPD vehicle and equipment storage (the “Proposed Project”).
 The project site is located on a block bounded by West (W.) 40st Street to the north, Eleventh Avenue to the east, W. 39th Street to the south, and Twelfth Avenue to the west, and has a lot area of approximately 24,687 square feet (sf) (0.57 acres).
 Since 1992 the project site has been used as an NYPD parking facility.

-On March 23, 2018 the Office of the Deputy Mayor for Housing and Economic Development (ODMHED), as lead agency for the CEQR environmental review, issued an Environmental Assessment Statement (EAS) and a Positive Declaration for the project indicating that there was the potential for adverse environmental impacts due to the project and directed that an Environmental Impact Statement (EIS) be prepared.
-At the same time, a Draft Scope of Work for a Draft Environmental Impact Statement (DEIS) was issued for public comment.
-A public scoping meeting was held on Monday, April 30, 2016 at 6:00 P.M. at Beacon High School, Auditorium, Room 701, 7th Floor, 522 West 44th Street, New York, NY 10036.
-The comment period for the Draft Scope of Work ended on May 10, 2018.
+On October 2, 2019 the Office of the Deputy Mayor for Housing and Economic Development (ODMHED), as lead agency for the CEQR environmental review, issued a Revised Environmental Assessment Statement (EAS) and a Revised Positive Declaration for the project indicating that there was the potential for adverse environmental impacts due to the project and directed that an Environmental Impact Statement (EIS) be prepared.
+At the same time, a Revised Draft Scope of Work for a Draft Environmental Impact Statement (DEIS) was issued for public comment.
+A public scoping meeting has been scheduled for Thursday, November 7, 2019 at 6:00 P.M. and will be held at Hartley House, 413 West 46th Street, New York, NY 10036.
+The comment period for the Draft Scope of Work will remain open until November 18, 2019.

 The environmental review documents can be downloaded from CEQR Access.